brotatotes/bht-automation/bht gen 3/Acts/Chapter 6/Acts 6 14 bht.md

 # Acts 6:14 Commentary Help Text

 ## BHT:
-Contemptuously labeling Jesus of Nazareth, they falsely accused him of teaching that God could be worshipped anywhere, undermining the necessity of the temple in Jerusalem.
-This inflammatory accusation was easily distorted and challenging to refute.
-Nevertheless, it is crucial to defend the truth from such falsehoods.
-The accusers also alleged that Jesus would demolish the temple and alter the customs instituted by Moses.
-While sacrifices would cease, Jesus emphasized the enduring importance of the sacrifice of thanksgiving.
-False accusations against the truth lack validity.
+They accused him of teaching that the form of worship should be changed, which they interpreted as blasphemy against God and Moses.
+However, the charge was false, as Stephen had caught the spirit of Jesus about worship - that God is spirit and can be worshipped anywhere, not just in the temple.
+The false witnesses brought the same charge against Jesus during his examination, claiming he would destroy the temple and change the customs.
+The Jews themselves acknowledged that these changes would occur in the times of the Messiah.
+Nonetheless, their accusation was based on a flawed inference and lacked validity.

 ## Choicest Commentary Quotes:
 ### Albert Barnes: